-Table 1-3 (page 1-15) lists the test equipment required for testing, adjusting, and servicing the Signal Generator.
+Table 1-3 lists the test equipment required for testing, adjusting, and servicing the Signal Generator.
 The critical specification column describes the essential requirements for each piece of test equipment.
 Other equipment can be substituted if it meets or exceeds these critical specifications.

-Alternate models are suggested in Table 1-4 on page 1-16.
+Alternate models are suggested in Table 1-4.
 Some reasons for recommending an alternate model might be its HP-IB compatibility or its ability to replace two or more single models.